Indian Hotels Company Limited: History

 The company was founded by Tata Group founder and industrialist Jamshedji Tata.
 He incorporated Indian Hotels Company Limited in 1899 and registered in 1902.
 The first hotel of the company was opened — The Taj Mahal Palace Hotel in Colaba neighbourhood of Bombay opened in 1903.
 It was the first five star hotel in India with modern elevators and Russian carpets.

 In 1980 the Taj Group opened their first international hotels: the Taj Sheba Hotel in Sana'a, Yemen and the Taj Pamodzi in Lusaka, Zambia.
 IHCL entered the Sri Lankan market with Taj Exotica Bentota and Taj Samudra in Colombo.
-In joint venture with G. V. Krishna Reddy, Taj Hotels form Taj GVK.
+In joint venture with G. V. Krishna Reddy, Taj Hotels formed Taj GVK.
 IHCL entered Middle Eastern market with opening a hotel in Dubai — the Taj Palace Hotel Dubai.
 Next year the company opened three more hotels — the Regent Hotel in Mumbai, Rawal-Kot in Jaisalmer and Usha Kiran Palace in Gwalior.